The Coronation of Stirling Moss --The 1961 Monaco Grand Prix

-Racing great Stirling Moss died in his London home on April 12, 2020, age 90, following a long illness.
 In the early 1960s, Stirling Moss was not only the best racing driver on the planet, but the best-known sports figure in the world, and the highest paid.
-In 1999, his native England bestowed upon him its highest honor: the Order of the British Empire (OBE), making him Sir Stirling Moss.

 While never crowned world champion, it was often said that he was the best driver NEVER to win the world championship.
 An inductee into the International Motorsports Hall of Fame, he won 212 of the 529 races (a 40 per cent winning average).
 His best year was probably 1958, in which he won four Grands Prix (three more than that year's champion Mike Hawthorne), and missed the world title by a single point.

-Moss broke just about every bone in his body, from a number of accidents.
+Moss broke just about every bone in his body, from a number of motor racing accidents.
 In early 1962, he nearly died from a particularly bad crash that ended his career.
-While recovering he wrote a controversial book entitled "All But My Life", in which he said he gave motor racing his absolute all, indeed, gave it all but his life.
-In the book he broke a number of taboos by writing frankly about death and motor racing's inherent danger, and about his sex life.
-He wrote: “Of course, racing is dangerous.
+While recovering he wrote a controversial book entitled "All But My Life".
+In the book he shattered a number of taboos by writing frankly about death and motor racing's inherent danger.
+Said Moss: “Of course, racing is dangerous.
 I like it that way.
 Without danger there wouldn’t be any point to it, really.”

 Every May, as if on cue, the dry scirocco winds blow in off the North African desert, into Southern Europe, signaling the arrival of summer–and the kickoff of the Grand Prix season, beginning at Monaco.
 Then the transporters arrive, from Italy and France, and from England, Germany, and the Netherlands.
 Temporary bleachers are erected, the streets are blocked off, and practice begins for the Monaco Grand Prix.